 Further afield, it would seem that women who equate romance with male willingness to do household chores (if you’re laughing at that thought, let me speculate that you’re probably a single man) could do worse than to choose a Swedish partner, and should probably avoid a Japanese or Austrian mate.
 Or maybe it’s care over the practical details that floats your boat?
 In that case, it’s hard not to be won over by the thoughtfulness of an Icelandic website that enables you to research, before you take things too far with your new prospective date, whether he/she is already related to you.
 Considering that the population of Cardiff (slightly) exceeds that of the whole of Iceland, I can quite see why such a website would seem like a good idea.
 It also got me hoping, in the apparent absence of a Celtic equivalent, that the denizens of the Welsh capital are taking care over exactly where all the champagne and flowers are going.

 Lastly, we come to poll results, which initially led me to one of those publicity-seeking surveys that the media sometimes publish to fill a bit of dead space in their columns/schedules… in this case commissioned by Mills and Boon.
 It told me that the most romantic nation on Earth is officially France (32% of polled readers), followed by Italy (22%) and Ireland (18%).
 No big surp… wait, what?
 Oh, it turns out that the poll was conducted on a group of a thousand or so Irish men and women.
 In a similar vein, I stumbled upon an online survey into “Which is the most romantic language?“, where French currently leads the field with 55% of all the votes (Italian was in second place with 15%).
-This looked like a pretty good result even for France, but then I noticed the survey was being hosted by a website about the French language.
+This looked like a pretty flattering result even for a country with France’s reputation, but then I noticed the survey was being hosted by a website about the French language.
 Huh (or, as they say in French, ‘bof’).